 In Russia, reserves for most minerals can appear in a number of sources, although no comprehensive list of reserves is published.
-Reserves data for a limited set of mineral commodities are available in the annual report "Gosudarstvennyi Doklad o Sostovanii i Ispol'zovanii Mineral'no-Syrvevyh Resursov Rossiyskoy Federatsii" (State report on the state and use of mineral and raw materials resources of the Russian Federation), which is published by the Ministry of Natural Resources and Environment of the Russian Federation.
+Reserves data for a limited set of mineral commodities are available in the annual report "Gosudarstvennyi Doklad o Sostovanii i Ispol'zovanii Mineral'no-Syryevyh Resursov Rossiyskoy Federatsii" (State Report on the State and Use of Mineral and Raw Materials Resources of the Russian Federation), which is published by Russia's Ministry of Natural Resources and Environment.
 Reserves data for various minerals appear at times in journal articles, such as those in the journal "Mineral'nyye Resursy Rossii.
 Ekonomika i Upravleniye" (Mineral Resources of Russia.
 Economics and Management), which is published by the "OOO RG-Inform," a subsidiary of Rosgeologiya Holding.
 It is sometimes not clear if the reserves are being reported in ore or mineral content.
-It is also in many cases not clear which definition of reserves is being used, because the system inherited from the former Soviet Union has a number of ways in which the term "reserves" is defined, and these definitions qualify the percentage of reources that are included in a specific category.
+It is also in many cases not clear which definition of reserves is being used, because the system inherited from the former Soviet Union has a number of ways in which the term "reserves" is defined, and these definitions qualify the percentage of resources that are included in a specific category.
 For example, the Soviet reserves classification system, besides the categories A, B, C1, and C2, which represent progressively detailed knowledge of a mineral deposit based on exploration data, has other subcategories cross imposed upon the system.
-Under the broad category reserves (zapasy), there are subcategories that include balance reserves (economic reserves or balansovvve zapasy) and outside-the-balance reserves (noneconomic reserves or zabalansovye zapasy), as well as categories that include explored, industrial, and proven reserves, and the reserves totals can vary significantly, depending on the specific definition of reserves being reported.
+Under the broad category reserves (zapasy), there are subcategories that include balance reserves (balansovyye zapasy, or economic reserves) and outside-the-balance reserves (zabalansovye zapasy, or subeconomic reserves), as well as categories that include explored, industrial, and proven reserves, and the reserves totals can vary significantly, depending on the specific definition of reserves being reported.